DreamingRaven/nemesyst/docs/source/conceptualisation.rst

     :alt: Nemesyst wrangling puzzle diagram.
     :figclass: align-center

-    Wrangling is the stage where
+    Wrangling is the stage where the data is cleaned into single atomic examples to be imported to the database.

 Serving
 *******